NiviMenon95/Flipkart-Mobile-Data---Power-BI/README.md

 - `Flipkart_Mobile_Market_Analysis.pbix` – Power BI file (dashboard).
 - `sample_data.csv`
-- `images/dashboard_preview.png` – Screenshot of the dashboard
+- `Flipkart_analysis- dashboard preview.png` – Screenshot of the dashboard

 - ## 🚀 How to Use